Maharishi School, Lancashire: Description

 The school takes its name from Maharishi Mahesh Yogi and uses an educational approach called "Consciousness-based Education".
 Its students learn the Transcendental Meditation technique (TM) and practice it in 10-minute sessions, twice during the school day Students also learn the principles of the "Science of Creative Intelligence" such as "order is present everywhere" and "the nature of life is to grow" which are said to allow the students to appreciate broader values of life and then apply them in their daily life.
-According to school officials the program enables the students to be calmer, more focused and relaxed and improves their ability to learn.
+According to school officials, the program enables the students to be calmer, more focused as well as relaxed and improves their ability to learn.
 A 1998 report by National Public Radio said the school has been ranked in the top two percent of the country's schools for the past 12 years.
-In 2002 the Liverpool Daily Post reported that the school had 100 percent pass rate on GCSE tests in seven out of the prior 8 years.
-In 2011 a spokesman for the Department for Education said the Maharishi School was "outstanding in almost all categories" and that the school "has a strong record of high academic achievement".
-He cited an Ofsted report which says the school provides an "outstanding education" and according to the school's web site, Ofsted reports its GCSE scores to be in the country's top 2.5 per cent.
+In 2002, the Liverpool Daily Post reported that the school had a 100% pass rate on GCSE tests in seven out of the prior 8 years.
+In 2011, a spokesman for the Department for Education said the Maharishi School was "outstanding in almost all categories" and that the school "has a strong record of high academic achievement".
+He cited an Ofsted report which states that the school provides an "outstanding education" and, according to the school's web site, Ofsted reports its GCSE scores to be in the country's top 2.5%.
 The school is reported to be located "in the top 20 per cent of England's most wealthy areas".
 Schools with similar curriculum include the Maharishi School of the Age of Enlightenment in the Fairfield, Iowa U.S. and the Maharishi School in Reservoir, Australia.

 History

 The school was founded in 1986 as an independent, fee-based school with 14 pupils.
 As of July 2021, the school had 212 pupils and a capacity of 216.

 In 2011, it was one of 24 schools that applied for and received government funding as a flagship free school.
-At that time the school's tuition fee was GBP 7,620 for its secondary school students.
+At that time, the school's tuition fee was £7,620 for its secondary school students.
 According to the school's Head Teacher, Derek Cassells, free school status allows the school the potential to double its attendance while retaining its character.
 As of September 2011, 135 students were enrolled.
-The school has applied to open two branch schools in 2014 for 11- to 18-year-old students.
+The school had applied to open two branch schools in 2014 for 11- to 18-year-old students.
 One would be in Woodbridge, Suffolk, near a community of TM practitioners in Rendlesham, and the other would be at Oldfield House in the London borough of Richmond upon Thames.
 They would expand by "one year group at a time, with 20 pupils in each year".
 The Rendlesham school proposal was denied by the Department For Education in early 2012.